Eclipse Path - 02 July 2019 Map

 Other Maps By kirkw3 (See All)

 This map is a transparent overlay of the path of the total solar eclipse of July 02, 2019, which will pass across the southeastern Pacific Ocean, Chile, and Argentina.
-It shows closely calculated estimates of the centerline, north boundary, and south boundary.
+It shows closely calculated estimates of the centerline, north boundary, and south boundary of the path of totality.
 This overlay is intended to be displayed on Garmin devices on top of a user's ordinary map and will show the eclipse path with respect to the cities, highways, and landmarks depicted in the ordinary map.

 Feel free to use this map and to pass it on to other people, but please read and pass along this disclaimer, too: